MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/nf-ntddstor-devicedsmoutputblock.md

 ## -returns

-Returns a pointer to the output block that immediately follows the DEVICE_DSM_OUTPUT structure.
+Returns a pointer to the output block that immediately follows the DEVICE_DSM_OUTPUT structure that *Output* points to.

 ## -remarks